spryker/spryker-docs/docs/scos/user/features/202108.0/configurable-product-feature-overview.md

 When a developer creates configurable products by importing them, they can pre-configure parameter values.
 If a Storefront user chooses to configure such a product, they start with the pre-configured parameter values and can change them.

-If a developer also defines that the configuration of such a product is complete, on entering the *Product details* page, a Storefront user sees the pre-configured parameter values.
+If a developer also defines that the configuration of such a product is complete, on entering the **Product Details** page, a Storefront user sees the pre-configured parameter values.
 They can add the product to cart without adjusting the configuration.

-If a developer defines that the configuration of such a product is incomplete, on entering the *Product details* page, a Storefront user does not see the pre-configured parameter values.
+If a developer defines that the configuration of such a product is incomplete, on entering the **Product Details** page, a Storefront user does not see the pre-configured parameter values.
 However, they are still assigned to the product.
 The Storefront user has to configure the product, but they do not have to change the pre-configured parameter values.

 ## Configurable product on the Storefront